nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hids.rst

 These notifications are enabled by the connected Bluetooth Central.
 By default, the ``hids`` application module starts forwarding the subscriptions right after the Bluetooth connection is secured.

-You can define additional delay for forwarding the notifications on connection (:option:`CONFIG_DESKTOP_HIDS_FIRST_REPORT_DELAY`).
+You can define additional delay for forwarding the notifications on connection (:kconfig:`CONFIG_DESKTOP_HIDS_FIRST_REPORT_DELAY`).
 Sending the first HID report to the connected Bluetooth peer is delayed by this period of time.

 .. note::
    The nRF Desktop centrals perform the GATT service discovery and reenable the HID notifications on every reconnection.
    A HID report that is received before the subscription is reenabled will be dropped before it reaches the application.
-   The :option:`CONFIG_DESKTOP_HIDS_FIRST_REPORT_DELAY` is used for keyboard reference design (nRF52832 Desktop Keyboard) to make sure that the input will not be lost on reconnection with the nRF Desktop dongle.
+   The :kconfig:`CONFIG_DESKTOP_HIDS_FIRST_REPORT_DELAY` is used for keyboard reference design (nRF52832 Desktop Keyboard) to make sure that the input will not be lost on reconnection with the nRF Desktop dongle.

 Implementation details
 **********************